gradle/gradle/subprojects/docs/src/docs/release/notes.md

 With feature variants, Gradle provides first-class support for to [create and publish test fixtures](userguide/java_testing.html#sec:java_test_fixtures).
 Test fixtures can be consumed by other projects in a multi-project build.

 <a name="faster-incremental-java"></a>
-## Faster incremental Java compilation
+## Faster incremental Java and Groovy compilation

 When analyzing the impact of a changed class, the incremental compiler can now exclude classes that are an implementation detail of another class.
 This limits the number of classes that need to be recompiled.

 For instance, if you have: